spawnmason/randar-explanation/README.md

 This would work, and does work, but it's not that fast and not that fun.
 So we use lattices instead!

 However, I feel like I have to go a bit out of order.
-The lattice reduction part does come in right here but is really complicated and I bet it would have low reader retention and I don't want to lose you.
+The lattice reduction part does come in right here but it's really complicated and I bet it would have low reader retention and I don't want to lose you.
 So I'll just give you that for-loop solution (which DOES work), and continue to the next step of the exploit.
 The explanation of the lattice reduction method will come right after :)

 **What do we do with this seed once we have it?**

 First, note that we can step the LCG backwards.
 Obviously, adding eleven is reversible, but is multiplying by that big number reversible?
 Our multiplier `25214903917` is an odd number, meaning it isn't divisible by two, and therefore it doesn't share any factors with our modulus 2^48 (since 2^48 is literally just a bunch of twos).
 Since it's relatively prime to the modulus, we can [invert it](https://en.wikipedia.org/wiki/Modular_multiplicative_inverse), which means to find another number `x` that satisfies `x * 25214903917 - 1` is divisible by 2^48.
 Or in other words, `25214903917 * x mod 2^48 = 1`.
 That number [is `246154705703781`](https://www.wolframalpha.com/input?i=25214903917%5E-1+mod+2%5E48).
 This helps invert the multiplication because if we have, for example, `secret * 25214903917` and we want to figure out `secret`, we can just compute `secret * 25214903917 * 246154705703781 mod 2^48 = secret * 1 mod 2^48 = secret`.

 Ok, so we can step the internal seed of `java.util.Random` both forwards and backwards.
 Forwards is `newSeed = (oldSeed * 25214903917 + 11) mod 2^48` and backwards is `oldSeed = ((newSeed - 11) * 246154705703781) mod 2^48`.
+And this works because those numbers `25214903917` and `246154705703781`, when multiplied together, come out to `1` when you take it mod 2^48.

-Now, as we step backwards, we would like to check at each step whether this seed could mean that a woodland mansion check was recently performed somewhere in the world (the whole point of the exploit).
+Now, as we step backwards, we would like to check at each step whether this seed could mean that a Woodland Mansion check was recently performed somewhere in the world (the whole point of the exploit).
 How do we do that?

 The Minecraft world ranges from -30 million to +30 million blocks.
-Each "woodland region" (an area of the world where a single woodland mansion is placed at random, as per the code shown previously) is 80 by 80 chunks, which is 1280 by 1280 blocks.
-This is 23437.5 woodland regions, but for all of our code we just rounded up to 23440 because it's a round number and even though your player can't travel beyond 30 million, you load chunks beyond it just by standing near it, and we just didn't want to have to worry about all that.
+Each "Woodland region" (an area of the world where a single Woodland Mansion is placed at random, as per the code shown previously) is 80 by 80 chunks, which is 1280 by 1280 blocks.
+This is 23437.5 Woodland regions, but for all of our code we just rounded up to 23440 because it's a round number and even though your player can't travel beyond 30 million, you load chunks beyond it just by standing near it, and we just didn't want to have to worry about all that.

 So, -23440 to +23440 on both X and Z axes.
-That's `(23440*2+1)^2` (aka `2197828161`) possible woodland regions, each of which generates a unique "mansion seed" (defined as a seed that reveals that someone just loaded a chunk at a certain woodland region).
+That's `(23440*2+1)^2` (aka `2197828161`) possible Woodland regions, each of which generates a unique "mansion seed" (defined as a seed that reveals that someone just loaded a chunk at a certain Woodland region).
 We need to be able to check if something is a mansion seed.
 Could we iterate over all 2.2 billion mansion seeds to check each one?
 Would be too slow.
 Could make a `HashSet<Long>` with 2.2 billion entries?
 Would take up too much RAM even using [chronicle map](https://github.com/OpenHFT/Chronicle-Map) like we [did in nocom](https://github.com/nerdsinspace/nocomment-master/blob/master/src/main/java/nocomment/master/slurp/SlurpManager.java#L102), and even in C++ using `abseil-cpp` it used like 50gb ram.
 And that's not to mention the other part: we actually want to learn where they are in the world (that's the whole point).
-So it's not good enough to learn this is a mansion seed, we also want to (efficiently) learn which woodland region caused it.
+So it's not good enough to learn this is a mansion seed, we also want to (efficiently) learn which Woodland region caused it.

-Recall the function that goes from woodland region to mansion seed (note: I've now combined some constants since the code above for simplicity, *this equation is now specialized to 2b2t's seed*, you'd need different constants for any other Minecraft world):
+Recall the function that goes from Woodland region to mansion seed (note: I've now combined some constants since the code above for simplicity, *this equation is now specialized to 2b2t's seed*, you'd need different constants for any other Minecraft world):

 ```
 seed = x * 341873128712 + z * 132897987541 - 4172144997891902323 mod 2^48
 ```

 Not much we can do with the x coordinate, since it's being multiplied by an even number.
 But what's that coefficient on the z coordinate?
 It looks like an odd number!!!
-Let's use the same trick as before to [invert it](https://en.wikipedia.org/wiki/Modular_multiplicative_inverse) again, and [we get](https://www.wolframalpha.com/input?i=132897987541%5E-1+mod+2%5E48) `211541297333629`.
+Let's use the same trick as before to [invert it](https://en.wikipedia.org/wiki/Modular_multiplicative_inverse) again, and [we get `211541297333629`](https://www.wolframalpha.com/input?i=132897987541%5E-1+mod+2%5E48).

 Let's imagine we have a given seed.
-What if we could just iterate through all possible X coordinates from -23440 to +23440, and for each one, **compute what the woodland region's Z coordinate WOULD be, IF it had this mansion seed**.
+What if we could just iterate through all possible X coordinates from -23440 to +23440, and for each one, **compute what the Woodland region's Z coordinate WOULD be, IF it had this mansion seed**.
 In other words, the above equation gives us `seed` if we know `x` and `z`, but can we make an equation that gives us `z` if we know `seed` and `x`?
 Answer: yes.
 We just rearrange the above equation, and use the fact that the coefficient of Z is invertible mod 2^48 since it's an odd number.

 The equation is: